RickyHuangg/RickyHuangg/README.md

 ## About Me

 - 🎓 Currently pursuing a Bachelor of Engineering in Computer Engineering at McMaster University
 - 🌱 Passionate self-taught web developer building full-stack applications
-- 🔭 Working on a Chrome extension that tracks study time and delivers quick quizzes
+- 🤿 Active member of McMaster University’s Submarine Robotics Team (UAUV)
 - 💬 Ask me about C, C++, Python, JavaScript, embedded systems, and web development
 - 🤝 Open to internship or full-time opportunities in software/web development

 ---